Corporate Governance

 Basic Views

 The Company’s fundamental policy for corporate governance is based upon ensuring sound and transparent corporate management and achieving swift and effective decision-making, with the aims to meet the expectations of our stakeholders, achieve sustainable growth, and enhance our corporate value over the long term.
-We do so through the implementation of our Management Principles, which consist of four pillars: Respect for the Individual, Creating a Meaningful Company, Coexistence and Co-prosperity, and Contribution to Society.
+We do so through the implementation of our Management Principles, which consist of four pillars: Respect for the Individual, A Meaningful Company, Coexistence and Co-prosperity, and Contribution to Society.

 Corporate Governance Code